 Annual events in Oslo that teens will love

 Oslo is a city with a rich culture and history.
-There are many annual events that take place in the city that can be enjoyed by families and teens visiting Oslo.
+Many annual events take place in the city that can be enjoyed by families and teens visiting Oslo.
 Some of these events include

 - Oslo Culture Night: Held in September, Oslo Culture Night is a vibrant and exciting event where the entire city comes alive with cultural activities.
-Your teenagers can explore museums, galleries, street performances, concerts, and interactive installations throughout the evening.
+Teenagers can explore museums, galleries, street performances, concerts, and interactive installations in the evening.

 - Oslo Marathon: For active and sporty teenagers, the Oslo Marathon is a great event to participate in or cheer on the participants.
-The marathon takes place in September and offers various race categories suitable for different fitness levels.
+The marathon occurs in September and offers various race categories suitable for different fitness levels.

 - Inferno Metal Festival: If your teenagers are into heavy metal music, the Inferno Metal Festival is a must-visit.
-Held during the Easter holidays, this renowned festival showcases an impressive lineup of metal bands from Norway and around the world.
+Held during the Easter holidays, this renowned festival showcases an impressive lineup of metal bands from Norway and worldwide.

 - Mela Festival: The Mela Festival is a vibrant multicultural festival that celebrates diversity and showcases music, dance, food, and art from different cultures.
 It usually takes place in August and offers a lively atmosphere that teenagers can enjoy.